haolian9/digits.nvim/readme.md

-provide some git workflows based on nvim
+provide some git workflows run in nvim

 ## design choices
 * git cli is good